mlubinsky/mlubinsky.github.com/pytorch/README.md

 - How tensors flow through the network.

+Ensure sample_inputs is a correctly shaped torch.Tensor (or a tuple of tensors) that represents a typical input to your model.

 Alternative Without sample_inputs?
 If your model has fixed input shapes, you can try torch.jit.script(model), but for TFLite conversion, sample_inputs is still required.